mzivic7/endcord/commands.md

 ## Special commands (no keybinding)
 - `goto <#[channel_id]>`
-    Go to specified channel from any server
+    Go to specified channel/category/server from anywhere.
+If server or category is specified, they will be selected in tree.
 - `view_pfp` / `view_pfp <@[user_id]>`
     View profile picture of user from currently selected message or specified user.
 - `paste_clipboard_image`